This post may contain affiliate links. Please read my privacy policy.

 - Pour marinade into a gallon-sized Ziploc bag.

-- Add chicken, press out extra air and seal bag.
-Massage marinade into chicken and place into fridge for 8 hours to thaw
+- Add chicken, press out the extra air, and seal the bag.
+Massage the marinade into chicken and place into the fridge

 - Preheat oven to 350°, and spray grill grates with cooking spray